Here I Stand (Usher album): Commercial performanceHere I Stand had unweighted first-day sales of 146,000 in the US, and in its first three days of release sold an unweighted 267,000 units.

 The album debuted at number one on the Billboard 200 chart.
 Selling 433,000 copies domestically in its first week of release, it was the second highest selling US debut of the year at the time, behind Mariah Carey's E=MC2.
 In its second week of release, it sold 145,000 copies and dropped to number three on the Billboard 200.
-As at May 2012 it had sold 1,308,000 copies in the United States, and it has received a platinum certification from the Recording Industry Association of America (RIAA).
+As at May 2012 it had sold 1,308,000 copies in the United States, and it has received a two-times platinum certification from the Recording Industry Association of America (RIAA).
 Here I Stand also debuted atop the Canadian Albums Chart, and spent eight weeks on the chart.

 On the UK Albums Chart, Here I Stand debuted at number one on the chart of June 7, 2008, selling 56,897 copies.
 It was certified gold by the British Phonographic Industry (BPI), and lasted seventeen weeks in the chart before dropping out.
 The album peaked at number two on the Irish Albums Chart, remaining for fifteen weeks in the chart and was awarded a gold certification from the Irish Recorded Music Association (IRMA).
 In mainland Europe, the album was received well; it appeared at number three on the European Top 100 Albums, and reached the top ten in the Belgian Ultratop charts of both Flanders and Wallonia, as well as in the album charts of France, Germany, the Netherlands and Switzerland.
 In Oceania, Here I Stand attained a number-one position on the Australian Albums Chart and reached number five on the New Zealand Albums Chart.
 It received a gold certification from the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies in the country.

 Impact

 Usher's publicist, Patti Webster, resigned on August 1, 2008.
 Usher rehired Patton as his manager on August 6, 2008 and "dissolved his management arrangement with Benny Medina".
 At the time of the split from Medina, Here I Stand had sold two million copies worldwide compared to Confessions fifteen million copies; some speculated that the disunion was because of the poorer album sales.
 Medina said that he and the singer "parted ways amicably", and deflected comments that he was responsible for the lower album sales.
 He pointed out that Here I Stand and "Love in This Club" reached number one on the US charts, and that the music industry had changed since the release of Confessions.
-Due to the lower sales, Here I Stand was seen as a commercial failure.
-According to Tyler Lewis from PopMatters its failure was spurred by Usher's marriage to Foster: "his fanbase hated his wife".

 Usher filed for divorce from Foster in June 2009, stating that their marriage was "irretrievably broken".
 "Papers", the first single from Usher's next album Raymond v.
 Raymond (2010), discussed the divorce process, although it was recorded before the couple split.